choosehappy/HistoBlur/README.md

 # Simple tutorial

-To train a model, just provide a WSI that is large enough and representative (ideally includes tumor, stroma regions etc...)
+To train a model, just provide one or multiple non blurry WSIs that are large enough and representative (ideally includes tumor, stroma regions etc...)

 ```
 HistoBlur train -f "path/to/wsi.svs" -o blur_detection -d blur_detection_histoblur -l 10.0
 ```

-This will train a model at 10X magnification, which is usually the best tradeoff between accuracy and speed.
+This will train a model at 10X magnification, which is usually the best tradeoff between accuracy, memory footprint and speed.
 The model can be found in the output folder (file with .pth extension)

 Now, to run HistoBlur on a batch of slides: